-Meanwhile, Main Street has some of the best bars in Scottsdale AZ where you can sip on a drink while being surrounded by live music and art.
+Meanwhile, Main Street has some of the best bars in Scottsdale Arizona where you can sip on a drink while being surrounded by live music and art.

-Although there are many remarkable restaurants in Scottsdale AZ, most tourists prefer sitting on the patio of Citizen Public House and enjoy their craft cocktails.
+Although there are many remarkable restaurants in Scottsdale, most tourists prefer sitting on the patio of Citizen Public House and enjoy their craft cocktails.

 10. Scottsdale’s Museum of the West

 The Mexican culture is only limited to the restaurants in Scottsdale, Arizona.